 Dedicated Occupational Therapist Finds ‘Forever Home’ at Emanate Health

-AN OT FIRST
+AN OCCUPATIONAL THERAPIST FIRST

 Having earned both master’s and doctorate degrees in occupational therapy and continuing to pursue ongoing education through employer-sponsored training, it’s clear that Floyd has found his forever home in both his chosen career and employer.
 He is a strong believer in research and evidence-based practices in treating patients.
 “They [Emanate Health] have really harbored my growth and professionalism,” explained Floyd.

-While he now serves as a supervisor maintaining regulatory standards across all three Emanate Health hospitals — as well as at an Emanate Health outpatient clinic in Glendora — Floyd’s first love will always be his role as an Occupational Therapist (OT).
+While he now serves as a supervisor maintaining regulatory standards across all three Emanate Health hospitals—as well as at an Emanate Health outpatient clinic in Glendora—Floyd’s first love will always be his role as an occupational therapist (OT).
 According to Floyd, “I’m an OT first, being a manager is second.
 My heart is with my patients.”

 “The hospital can be a scary place,” Floyd went on to say.
 “I feel like I get to bring a personal level to my patients and their families, to give them a sense of humanness.”